DONT KNOW whether

 it would pass from you.

-surgery, psychotherapy must be performed without anesthetics.
-You have to
+medical surgery, psychotherapy must be performed without anesthetics.
+It

-be aware of the process, you have to feel the pain, and you have to look
+will be necessary to be aware of the process, to feel the pain, and to look

 directly at the ugly gore inside of you.
-Its no wonder that most people
+Its no wonder,

 You will find